bezborodow/erlang_port_close_stdin/README.md

 ### Possibile Solution 1

-Implement a control to be called from `port_control/3` in the appropriate driver to close the write file descriptor, which will signal EOF.
+Implement a control to be called from `port_control/3` in the appropriate driver to close the write file descriptor, which will imply EOF.

  * https://github.com/erlang/otp/compare/master...bezborodow:otp:port_eof